 The Global Affairs major, administered by the Jackson Institute for Global Affairs, prepares Yale students for global leadership and service by enhancing their understanding of the world around them.
 Students in this interdisciplinary major develop expertise in contemporary global affairs that is informed by the social sciences.

 Students apply to the Global Affairs major during the fall term of the sophomore year.
 The number of students accepted into the major is limited, and selection is competitive.
 Interested students are encouraged to consider the introductory economics and foreign language requirements in their course planning for the freshman and sophomore years.
-Each year the call for applications is posted on the Jackson Institute Web site, is circulated through the residential college deans offices, and is noted on the sophomore Web site.
+Each year the call for applications is posted on the Jackson Institute Website, is circulated through the residential college deans offices, and is noted on the First-year and Sophomore Advising Website.

-Most Jackson Institute courses are open to nonmajors, including GLBL 101, Gateway to Global Affairs.
-For more information about courses and the major in Global Affairs, consult Yale College Programs of Study and visit the Jackson Institute Web site.
+Most Jackson Institute courses are open to nonmajors, including GLBL 101.
+For more information about courses and the major in Global Affairs, consult Yale College Programs of Study and visit the Jackson Institute Website.